-The Board of Trustees consists of five residents of the Fullerton Joint Union High School District who have been elected at large by the voters to serve four-year terms of office.
-Each year, a non-voting student representative also is selected by the student body to serve on the Board.
+The Board of Trustees consists of five residents of the Fullerton Joint Union High School District.
+Members were elected by-trustee area to serve a four-year term of office.
+Each year, a student representative is selected by the student body to serve on the Board, and will be asked by board members to cast a preferential vote on nonconfidential agenda items.

-Regular meetings are normally held at 7:30 p.m. in the Board Room at the Education Center on the first and third Tuesday of each month, unless otherwise scheduled.
+Regular meetings are normally held at 6:00 p.m. in the Boardroom at the Education Center.
+Board meetings are posted on the District website.
 (The Education Center is located at 1051 West Bastanchury, Fullerton.)
 Special meetings are called, when necessary, at a time and place announced in advance.

 All regular and special meetings are open to the public.
-However, on some occasions during these meetings, the Board may meet privately in closed sessions as provided by law.
+However, on some occasions during these meetings, the Board may meet privately in Closed Session as provided by law.